voidlabs/mosaico.io/_posts/2016-03-24-outlook-2016-weird-1px-horizontal-lines.md

 </body></html>
 ```

-Unfortunately Litmus preview for Outlook 2016 Windows is down right now so I can't give you the link.
+Unfortunately Litmus preview for Outlook 2016 Windows is down right now so I can't give you the link. **Update:** [Here is the Builder project](https://litmus.com/builder/abf9848)

 In this case **even the smallest change** to this html will produce good output: